Wenge Musica Maison Mère: From Solola Bien to Terrain Eza Miné and Bercy concert (1999–2000)

 In 1999, WMMM recorded the album Solola Bien in Paris.
 The album is one of the most highly-acclaimed Congolese albums.
-The album contains Ferré Gola’s hit song, Vita-Imana.

-According to fans, the sentence Solola bien, that means Speak properly, was addressed to JB Mpiana and Wenge BCBG, as their rivalry continued to grow.
+The album contains Ferré Gola's hit song, "Vita-Imana".
+According to fans, the sentence Solola bien, that means "speak properly", was addressed to JB Mpiana and Wenge BCBG, as their rivalry continued to grow.
 After the success of Force d'Intervention Rapide and Solola Bien, a remix of the aforementioned album was released in 2000 as Terrain Eza Miné.

 After Koffi Olomidé, on 16 September 2000, Werrason and Wenge Maison Mère performed at the Palais Omnisports de Paris-Bercy, the actual AccorHotels Arena.
 They were "self-proclaimed" it as the Concert of the Millenary.
 Aimelia Lias, a singer from Wenge BCBG, who was among the public, left the group to join Maison Mère.
 Later, Werrason Ngiama, became the only administrator of the band, after Didier Masela and Adolphe Dominguez left the band.
 Masela re-created Wenge Musica, and Dominguez founded Wenge Tonya Tonya.

 From Kibuisa Mpimpa to Tindika Lokito (2001–2004)

-In 2001, Werrason's first solo album, Kibuisa Mpimpa / Opération Dragon, was released.
-It's considered a classic album in the Soukous world.
-The discs [as it's a double album], contains features from Manu Dibango, Nathalie Makoma and Déesse Mukangi.
-The album earned Werrason and his group, 2 Kora Awards in South Africa.
-On 26 and 27 April 2002, after the invention of the dance move Koyimbiko, originated by a Kongo traditional chant, the group performed in the Zénith Paris for 2 days straight.

-The same year, the album Solola Bien (Lingala for “Speak properly”) became a gold record after 150,000 copies were sold.